Two is better than one.

-I have a post that will cover this topic more in-depth and details on how chinchillas are affectionate animals that you can see here.
+I have a post that covers this topic more in-depth and details how chinchillas are affectionate animals.

 One of the biggest pieces of advice I can give you is to become organized about spending time with your chinchilla.

-I allow her to come out in my basement that I have fully chin proofed and allow her to do her thing.
+I allow her to come out in my basement, which I have fully chin proofed, and allow her to do her thing.

-If you need some help with this, you can view my post about if chinchillas will chew wires here.
+If you need some more help with this, you can also view my post about how chinchillas will chew wires.

-This is post is also going to break down how to battle back against the dangers any room in the home can present to your chinchilla and how to effectively create a safe space for your chinchilla to roam inside of.
+It breaks down how to battle back against the dangers any room in the home can present to your chinchilla, and how to effectively create a safe space for your pet to roam.